abenkhadra/bcov/README.md

 ## Resources

-  - Full details are available in our upcoming ESEC/FSE'20 [paper][link-preprint].
+  - Details are available in our [paper][link-preprint], which is accepted to ESEC/FSE'20.
-  - This [blog post][link-post] elaborates on the rationale behind our function model and the availability of function definitions in stripped binaries.
+  - This [blog post][link-post1] elaborates on the availability of function definitions in stripped binaries.
+  - This [blog post][link-post2] describes the program graphs generated in the `dump` mode.

 ## Software prerequisites